 - Network and Internet – View network and tasks.

-- Hardware and Sound – View which devices and printers on your computer.
+- Hardware and Sound – View which devices and printers are on your computer.

 - Programs – Uninstall programs.